The Ultimate In Birding Tours

 Other good venues are the local farms, where large hay fields and some scrubby patches attract resident Eurasian Collared and Namaqua Doves, and Singing Bush Larks, as well as migrant Tawny Pipits, Siberian Stonechats, Isabelline and Desert Wheatears, Red-tailed (or Turkestan) and Isabelline Shrikes, and Great Grey Shrikes of the form pallidirostris (‘Steppe Grey Shrike’).
 Here we may also see one or two of the first-returning Sociable Lapwings that nowadays spend the winter here.

-A recent phenomenon, following the closure of many of the dumps in northern Oman, is a large gathering of eagles at a rubbish tip near Salalah, where over 800 Steppe Eagles now spend the winter, not bothering to continue further south and across the Bab-el-Mandeb strait into Africa.
+A recent phenomenon, following the closure of many of the dumps in northern Oman, is a large gathering of eagles at a rubbish tip near Salalah, where several hundred Steppe Eagles now spend the winter, not bothering to continue further south and across the Bab-el-Mandeb strait into Africa.
 Smaller numbers of other raptors can also be found here including Greater Spotted and Eastern Imperial Eagles, as well as White Storks and also Abdim’s Storks that migrate to Arabia from sub-Saharan Africa.

 A nearby water treatment plant always holds a good selection of waterbirds and sometimes a rarity or two, such as Greater White-fronted Goose, the elegant White-tailed Lapwing, Red-wattled Lapwing or Spur-winged Lapwing.